guptaxyz/Alloy_Modelling/Lift_Modelling/One_Lift/4_Initialising_Lift_sig/4_Initialising_Lift_sig.md

 ```
 ![Alloy_Diagram](4_init_Lift_sig_2.png)

-This is consistent with what we expected, and hence, can move forward.
+This is consistent with what we expected.